wcDogg/SLICK-WordPress/doc/js.AriaModal.md

 On open, focus moves to the default close button because it's the first natively focusable element in the markup.

-On close, focus returns to the open link or button.
+On close, focus returns to the opener link or button.

 IF YOU WANT THE DEFAULT FOCUS BEHAVIORS, you only need to add `[data-modal-open]` to the open element - `AriaModalPrep.js` will set ids and add the `onclick` function.